Session Expired

 Frequently Asked Questions

-As of 2026, more than 2,154 AI-related bills have been introduced across U.S. state legislatures, making it the most active year for AI legislation on record.
+As of 2026, 2,191 AI-related bills have been published across U.S. state legislatures, making it the most active year for AI legislation on record.
 This continues the steep upward trajectory that began around 2022–2023.
 New York, Illinois, California, New Jersey, and Virginia consistently rank among the most active states by bill count.
 The 2026 figure on this page is updated daily from official state legislature records.
 For real-time bill-level detail, browse our state-by-state directory.

 New York leads all states in total published AI legislation, followed by Illinois, Hawaii, New Jersey, and California.
 California's high volume reflects its large technology sector and the presence of the California Privacy Protection Agency.
 Colorado is notable for having enacted the landmark Colorado AI Act (SB 205), one of the most comprehensive state AI laws in the country.
 The Top 10 States chart above is updated in real time from our database.
 Visit individual state pages for full bill-by-bill breakdowns.

 AI regulation is growing at an exponential rate.
-From roughly 10 bills in 2016 to over 2,154 in 2026, the number of AI bills introduced annually has grown more than 150-fold in a decade.
-The growth has been especially steep since 2022: in just four years, annual bill counts jumped from approximately 61 (2022) to over 2,154 (2026) — roughly 25× growth.
+From roughly 10 bills in 2016 to 2,191 published in 2026, the number of AI bills published annually has grown more than 150-fold in a decade.
+The growth has been especially steep since 2022: in just four years, annual counts jumped from approximately 61 (2022) to 2,191 (2026) — roughly 25× growth.
 The passage rate runs at approximately 11–15% of bills introduced, so absolute enactment counts have risen sharply alongside introduction totals.
 There is no current indication that growth is plateauing; most legislative observers expect 2027 to exceed 2026 totals as AI model capabilities continue to advance and more states activate AI-specific legislative committees.

 As of 2026, there is no comprehensive federal AI statute in the United States.
 Congress has introduced numerous AI bills — including the AI Act of 2025, the Algorithmic Accountability Act, and sector-specific proposals — but none have been enacted into law.
 Federal AI policy is currently governed by executive orders: President Trump's EO 14179 (January 2025) revoked the Biden administration's landmark AI executive order (EO 14110) and directed agencies to prioritize AI innovation.
 In the absence of federal legislation, state laws are the primary source of binding AI compliance obligations.
 See our Federal AI Policy Tracker for the full landscape.